-I caught a glimpse of this Grey Mangrove, when the light was gentle in the morning, out boating along the Sandon River in Northern NSW.
-Its beauty, elegance and grace struck me.
-It is found within the ‘Solitary Islands Marine Park Sanctuary Zone’, where the river waters still look pristine.
+When the morning light was gentle, and I was out boating along the River in Northern NSW I saw this beautiful Grey Mangrove Tree.
+Its gnarled age, elegance and grace struck me.
+It is found within the ‘Solitary Islands Marine Park’ Sanctuary Zone on the Sandon River, where the waters look pristine.

 This tree is protected as habitat and what a joy and wonder to behold!